ast-hugger/fabulae/text/pressurised.md

 Most kind.'
 Holmes paused, as though struck by a sudden thought.
 'There is one small matter, now that you mention it.
 A trifle, really, but it has been nagging at me.
 I have been considering acquiring a cat for my rooms in Baker Street.
 Would you recommend them as companions?'

-Fairweather's smile remained fixed, but something flickered behind his eyes.
+Fairweather's smile remained fixed.
 'I cannot say I have given the matter much thought, Mr. Holmes.
 I am not particularly fond of cats myself.'

 'Ah.'
 Holmes nodded, his expression betraying nothing.
 'Not fond of cats.
 Well, that is useful to know.
 Thank you, Mr. Fairweather.
 You have been most helpful.'